shawngraham/graham-for-keywords/short-list-artefacts.md

 Of course, lots of my artefacts are not necessarily built by card-carrying historians.
 I suspect that doesn't matter, right?
 Anyway...

 ## What's Wrong with Writing Essays?
-Mark Sample.
-Appears in a couple of different
 ![img](/img/history-MarkSample-wrong-with-essays.png)
 + Artifact Type: description of an assignment that imagines 'writing' to be more akin to 'making'
 + Source URL:http://www.samplereality.com/2009/03/12/whats-wrong-with-writing-essays/
-+ Artifact Permissions: no license appears
++ Artifact Permissions: no license appears.
 Copy of the Artifact (in HTML, PDF, DOCX, TXT, MD, RTF, MP3, MP4, MOV, PNG, or JPG), if possible
 + Creator and Affiliation: Mark Sample, Davidson College